I7-Examples/Glass/docs/source.txt

 Current action is some text that varies.
 The current action is "Idly".

 When play begins:
-	change the left hand status line to "[current action] discussing [the current subject]";
+	now the left hand status line is "[current action] discussing [the current subject]";
-	change the right hand status line to " ";
+	now the right hand status line is " ";

 Section 2 - Prologue
 [...In which we lead up to the subject of the Prince's having fallen in love.